-Queen Anne’s Bounty was used to augment the income of poor clergy.
-This was done either through the purchase of land from which the clergy received the income or through an annuity stream paid by Queen Anne’s Bounty.
+- Queen Anne’s Bounty was used to supplement the income of poor clergy.
+This was done either through buying land from which the clergy received the income or through an annuity stream paid by Queen Anne’s Bounty.

-Queen Anne’s Bounty funds were subsumed into the Church Commissioners’ endowment when it was created in 1948, perpetuating the legacy of Queen Anne’s Bounty’s slave-trade linkages.
+- Queen Anne’s Bounty funds were subsumed into the Church Commissioners’ endowment when it was created in 1948, perpetuating the legacy of Queen Anne’s Bounty’s linkages to transatlantic chattel slavery.

 “The Church Commissioners is deeply sorry for its predecessor fund’s links with transatlantic chattel slavery.
 The Church Commissioners aims to be transparent about its history and we will use this knowledge to ensure we are at the forefront of responsible investment globally.
 Alongside this work to consider our past, we continue to lobby for change in the companies in which we invest today and call for those companies to champion human rights within their supply chains.
 Through our policy of advocating ‘respect for people’ we aim to create a fairer world today in which all God’s children can flourish.”

-The Bishop of Birmingham, the Right Reverend David Urquhart, Chair of the group that had oversight of the research, June 2022, upon the release of the interim report
+The Right Reverend David Urquhart, Chair of the group that had oversight of the research, June 2022, upon the release of the interim report

 * ‘If we say that we have fellowship with him while we are walking in darkness, we lie and do not do what is true; but if we walk in the light as he himself is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.’